Universal quantum computation via scalable measurement-free error correction: The Bacon-Shor code

 \subsection{Relationship with the repetition code}

-Before continuing with the logical protocol, we wish to flesh out some properties connecting CSS codes with repetition codes, which we will exploit later on.
+Before continuing with the logical protocol, we wish to outline some properties connecting CSS codes with repetition codes, which we will exploit later on.
 The bit-flip (phase-flip) repetition code is defined on $n$ qubits by pairwise stabilizers $S^R_i = Z_{i} Z_{i + 1}$ ($S^R_i = X_{i} X_{i + 1}$), cf.\ \cref{fig:repetition}, and protects against $X$-type ($Z$-type) errors.
 The respective logical codewords are $\ket{0/1}_R^{(Z)} = \ket{0/1}^{\otimes n}$ and $\ket{\pm}_R^{(X)} = \ket{\pm}^{\otimes n}$.
 Generalizing the constructions proposed in Ref.~\cite{paz-silva2010}, throughout this work we exploit the fact that \emph{unidirectional} transversal gates exist between repetition codes and CSS codes.
 In particular, a logical $\mathit{C^k X}$ ($C^k Z$) gate on a distance-$d$ code can be controlled from $k$ length-$d$ bit-flip repetition codes, as illustrated in \cref{fig:bacon-shor-repetition-transversal} for the Toffoli gate.
 This gate is transversal, as it is composed of $d$ physical $\mathit{C^k X}$ ($C^k Z$) gates targeting $d$ qubits supporting the $X_L$ ($Z_L$) operator of the code.
 As explained in \cref{sec:bacon-shor-repetition-extra}, the stabilizer structure is preserved.

-Additionally, we introduce a gadget to convert a logical codeword to a repetition code.
+Additionally, we introduce a gadget to convert a logical codeword to a codeword of the repetition code.
 We call this an \emph{unencoding} gadget, and can be used when partial protection against either bit flips or phase flips is sufficient.
-For an arbitrary state, we introduce the unencoding operations
+For an arbitrary logical state $\ket{\psi}_L = \alpha \ket{0}_L + \beta \ket{1}_L$, $|\alpha|^2 + |\beta|^2 = 1$, we introduce the unencoding operations

-Notice that these gadgets are not unitary, since information about the gauge choice is removed by the reset operations.